 Other resources for caregivers

 The Alzheimer Society recognizes the significant investment of time and effort caregivers offer to their loved ones with Alzheimer’s disease or other dementias.
 Below are some resources to help you better understand Alzheimer’s disease and your role in helping your loved one.
-Also be sure to check out the Message Board to connect with other caregivers.
+For local programs and support, please Contact Us.

 Alzheimer Society of Canada.
 Alzheimer Journey: The Road Ahead, Module 1.
 Toronto: Alzheimer Society of Canada, 1998.